|Instructor:||Francisco Servant [firstname.lastname@example.org]|

 Distribution of points:

 - through Canvas.
-Use the folder for the corresponding assignment
+Use the folder for the corresponding sprint.

-- by 8pm Eastern time on the due date
+- before the class meeting time on the due date.

 Late submission policy: